How to Evaluate Any Protection Plan

 Coverage Scope — Does It Match Your Actual Life?

-Start with what the plan covers, and match it against your household's real risk profile.
+Start with what the plan covers and match it against your household's real risk profile.
 A plan that covers food and beverage stains but not pet damage is nearly worthless for a family with a dog.
-A plan that covers fabric but not leather is useless if you're buying a leather sectional.
 Read the covered perils list carefully — good plans are specific and generous.
-Vague plans that promise "accidental damage" without defining what qualifies are worth scrutinizing closely.
+Vague plans that promise "accidental damage" without defining what qualifies deserve close scrutiny.

 Exclusion Language — Where the Devil Lives

 The exclusions list is where weak plans reveal themselves.
 Legitimate plans have narrow, clearly defined exclusions: intentional damage, pre-existing conditions, commercial use, normal wear.
-Be wary of plans that include broad exclusion language like "consequential damage," "damage resulting from improper use," or "damage not reported within 30 days."
-These phrases can be applied broadly and are often used to deny claims that buyers believed were covered.
+Be wary of broad language like "consequential damage" or "damage resulting from improper use" — these phrases can be applied to almost anything and are often used to deny claims buyers believed were covered.

 Claims Process — Fast, Frictionless, and Clear

-Before you purchase, ask the retailer to walk you through exactly how a claim works.
-How do you file — phone, online portal, app?
+Before purchasing, ask the retailer to walk you through exactly how a claim works.
+How do you file — phone, online, app?
 How long before a technician is dispatched?
-What happens if the technician can't fix the problem — do you get a repair, a replacement, or a store credit?
+What happens if the technician can't fix the problem?
 The best providers offer dispatch within five business days for most residential claims and have a clear resolution path for every scenario.

 Provider Reputation — Research the Administrator, Not the Retailer

 The retailer sells the plan, but a third-party administrator handles the claims.
-That administrator's reputation is what actually matters when something goes wrong.
-Look up the plan administrator by name — it should be printed on your contract — and search for reviews specifically mentioning claim experiences.
+Look up the plan administrator by name and search for reviews specifically mentioning claim experiences.
 A plan backed by an established provider like OnPoint Warranty or Guardian Products gives you a known track record to evaluate.
+For a side-by-side look at how providers stack up, see OnPoint Warranty's provider comparison guide.

 Contract Terms — Transferability, Cancellation, and Renewal

-A transferable protection plan adds measurable resale value to your furniture — a buyer who knows the sofa has two years of coverage remaining will pay more for it.
+A transferable protection plan adds measurable resale value to your furniture.
 Check whether the plan can be transferred to a new owner and what the transfer process involves.
-Also confirm your cancellation and refund rights.
-Most quality plans offer a prorated refund if cancelled before expiration.
-If a plan has no cancellation provision at all, that's worth questioning.
+Also confirm your cancellation and refund rights — most quality plans offer a prorated refund if cancelled before expiration.

 Green Flags & Red Flags